top of page

 5. Dairy Products (in some cases)

-• Why avoid them: While dairy products can be a good source of nutrients, some women with PCOS may find that they worsen the symptoms.
-If you think you have dairy sensitivity like lactose intolerance, try eliminating it for a few weeks and see if your symptoms improve.
+• Why avoid them: While dairy products can be a good source of nutrients, some women with PCOS may find that they worsen their symptoms due to lactose intolerance.
+If you don't have lactose intolerance, and dairy still causes issues, try A2 milk.

 Remember: It's essential to consult with a nutritionist before making significant dietary changes.
-They can provide personalized advice based on your individual needs and symptoms.
+They can offer personalised advice based on your individual symptoms.
 By avoiding these foods and incorporating healthy alternatives into your diet, you can help manage PCOS and improve your overall well-being.

 Conclusion